g00glen00b/dimitri.codes/src/posts/2018-11-20-testing-nodejs-tape/index.md

 title: "Testing your Node.js application with tape"
 date: "2018-11-20"
 coverImage: "nodejs-logo.png"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Node.js", "Sinon.js", "tape", "Testing"]
 ---

-[Last time](https://wordpress.g00glen00b.be/nodejs-ava/), I tested a simple Node.js application I wrote with [AVA](https://github.com/avajs/ava).
+[Last time](/nodejs-ava/), I tested a simple Node.js application I wrote with [AVA](https://github.com/avajs/ava).
 While my initial experience with AVA was great, it's probably still worth it to compare it with other testing frameworks.
 Another testing framework I seem to hear a lot about is [tape](https://github.com/substack/tape).
 One of the main advantages of tape is that it produces its output according to **TAP** or the [Test Anything Protocol](https://testanything.org/).
 Let's see how we can write our tests!

 ### Setting up